 The channels are probably very dynamic in the sense that both can be operating more or less at the same time, and either effectively or not.
-They can pulse back and forth over the course of a year-fluctuating even within a one hour meeting as the conversation changes from what is perceived as threats to opportunities.
+The level of activation of each channel can swing up and down over the course of a year-the dominant channel fluctuating even within a one hour meeting as the conversation changes from what is perceived as threats to opportunities.